 UMass Lowell has a rich tradition of welcoming and supporting first-generation college students (someone for whom neither a parent or guardian completed a four-year college degree).
 A number of faculty and staff on campus were first-generation college students, and advocate for their success.
-Below are narratives from first-gen faculty and staff around campus.
-They describe their experiences as a first-gen student, as well as some lessons they learned along the way.

 It was during our regularly scheduled advising appointment when Associate Professor, Phitsamay Uy, my committee chair (friend and confidant) stated “You will be the first African American to graduate with a Ph.D. from the Leadership in Education Program”.